awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

  --transcription-job-name my-first-transcription-job
 ```

-To confirm your delete request is successful, you can run the `list-transcription-jobs` command; your job should no longer appear in the list\.
+To confirm your delete request is successful, you can run the `list-transcription-jobs` command\.
+Your job should no longer appear in the list\.